aleshaleksey/fansys23/08-spell-list.md

 |Conditions|-|
 |Save|CHA|

-**Description**: Attempts to warm an area and anything in it to body temperature.
+**Description**: Attempts to warm an area and anything in it to the body temperature of a mammal.
 If the area is affected by any "Extreme temperature: Cold" category, it is considered as being one step milder.

 ___
 ### Mist